EpiJunkie/cisco-config-backup/README.md

 * `secure` mode initiates the configuration of the transfer over SNMP version 3 over an authenticated and encrypted channel.
 Then the transfer occurs over SCP which is also encrypted.
 The SSH user and password should be a restricted user which only has access to these configuration files.
 At the very least this script should be protected by using `chmod 600` and owned by root to prevent access to the stored SSH password.

+There are three actions that can be configured for either mode.
+These actions control which configuration to backup on the Cisco device and whether or not to write the running configuration to the startup configuration.
+The order of execution of these actions is to backup the startup configuration first, then to backup the running configuration, and lastly to write the running configuration to the startup configuration.
+The variables to control these actions are: `_action_copy_startup`, `_action_copy_running_to_startup`, and `_action_copy_running` which take '`1`' as the value to run that action.

 Commands:
 ```
 cisco-backup-config.sh
 cisco-backup-config.sh insecure|secure
 cisco-backup-config.sh insecure|secure erase
+cisco-backup-configs.sh -h|--help|help
 ```

 The first command uses the variable `_mode` to determine the mode to run in.
 The second command uses the user input to determine the mode to run in.
 The last command above erases the MIB created for that mode, this is normally done at the end of each run but may be required to run independently for debugging purposes.
+The last command displays the table above as well as which actions to take and the default mode to run in.

 To run a daily cron at 3am run: